 Whether you're riding to work, school, or for fun, you should know the rules of the road for cyclist.
 You can take the time to read the California Vehicle Code that Pertains to Bicycling.
-But here are some very important parts:
+But here are Ten Top California Bicycle Laws Every Road User Should Know.

 "Every person riding a bicycle upon a highway has all the rights and is subject to all the provisions applicable to the driver of a vehicle."
 Bicycle riders must obey the same rules as vehicle drivers.
 This includes stopping at red lights and stop signs.